bmmurthum/LeetCode-Problems/Easy/Remove-Element/README.md

 We understand that our returned integer `pnt` is not the only requirment of this method.
 The given list `nums` is meant to be changed as well.
 With Python, lists, as a mutable type, are passed to our method by reference and any changes to them will be kept outside of the scope of our method.

 In `removeElement` we set up a pointer `pnt` that moves forward as we iterate through the list.
-When we observe a value that we'd like to keep, we put that value at the position of `pnt`, then increment `pnt`.
+When we observe a value that we'd like to keep, we put that value at the index of `pnt`, then increment `pnt`.

 ```python3
 def removeElement(self, nums: list[int], val: int) -> int: